cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 .. note::
   Test passing is always a good time to commit back to source control.

-Now lets start with the defnition of the place_marker method on line 2.
+Now lets start with the definition of the place_marker method on line 2.
 The if statement on line 3 starts a decision block.
-Basicaly if the index is not between 0 and 8 then execute line 4.
+Basically if the index is not between 0 and 8 then execute line 4.
 This line raises an error called a BoardError, with the message "#{index} is outside the board".
 The "#{index}" is injecting the value of index into the string, so if index = 9 then it would print "9 is outside the board".
-The raise statement also stops execution of the mehtod, so nothing after the error was raised was executed.
+The raise statement also stops execution of the method, so nothing after the error was raised was executed.

 After we have made it through the first if we come to check if the block on the board is empty.  "nil?" will return true for false depending if a nil exists in the object we are calling the method on.
-In this case if the cell is nil then place the marker there if not rase an error that the cell is already taken.
+In this case if the cell is nil then place the marker there if not raise an error that the cell is already taken.

 Clearing the Board
 ^^^^^^^^^^^^^^^^^^^^^^